One of the most beautiful temples of the ancient world was located in Ephesus. But do you know all the facts about the Temple of Artemis?

 9. After the temple was destroyed, it’s believed that the materials were used in building throughout all of Constantinople (modern-day Istanbul).

 10. It took 6 years of searching to finally rediscover the Temple of Artemis back in 1869.
-The expedition was sponsored by the British Museum and led by John Turtle Wood.
+The expedition was sponsored by the British Museum in London and led by John Turtle Wood.

 11. Another excavation took place between 1904 and 1906 under the direction of David George Hogarth.
 A lot of the artifacts found during this expedition, mostly fragments of sculptures, can now be viewed in the “Ephesus Room” of the British Museum.